Lost luggage: Issues

 In case of lost luggage, travelers are advised to carry all essentials in a carry-on bag, including a change of clothes and anything they would be greatly troubled to lose because of its monetary or emotional value (this excludes security restricted items, that can not be carried inside the passenger cabin).
 Occasionally luggage is completely lost and cannot be recovered.
 The airline will then normally compensate the owner.
 The passenger must then list the contents of their baggage and file a claim.

 Bags can also be damaged during travel, but most damage (such as broken wheels and handles) is not covered under the airlines' contract of carriage.
 Some airlines, however, will still repair such damage as a good faith gesture, or offer a discount voucher for a future flight.
 In general airlines regard the purpose of luggage to be the protection of its contents during transit.
 If the luggage is damaged, even severely, but the contents are unharmed, then airlines regard the luggage as having fulfilled its purpose and will not compensate owners.

+Recovery

+When a traveler reports his luggage is lost at airport or airline, a case is opened with WorldTracer, a global network for tracing lost luggage.